GamesDoneQuick/donation-tracker/README.md

 Default: `False`

-Controls whether or not to try and use Celery.
+Controls whether to try and use Celery.
 Certain tasks will be queued up as asynchronous if this setting is turned on, but it requires extra setup and for smaller events the performance impact is pretty minor.

 #### TRACKER_GIANTBOMB_API_KEY (deprecated alias: GIANTBOMB_API_KEY)